 Huiying immigrated to the U.S. with her parents from Zhengzhou, China at the age of 5, and grew up throughout the Midwest.
 She received her Bachelor of Arts in Cellular Molecular Neuroscience at Johns Hopkins University in Baltimore, MD.
 Fascinated by the complexities of the human brain, she loves bridging spirituality and social behavior with neuroplasticity and mental health.

 Fr.
 Richard Rohr, founding board member, is a Franciscan of the New Mexico Province and the Founding Director of the Center for Action and Contemplation in Albuquerque, New Mexico.
 An internationally recognized author and spiritual leader, Fr.
 Richard teaches primarily on incarnational mysticism, non-dual consciousness and contemplation, with a particular emphasis on how these affect the social justice issues of our time.

-He is the author of numerous books, including Everything Belongs: The Gift of Contemplative Prayer, The Naked Now: Learning to See as the Mystics See, A Lever and a Place to Stand: The Contemplative Stance, The Active Prayer, Falling Upward: A Spirituality for the Two Haves of Life, and his latest Immortal Diamond: Searching for our True Self.
+He is the author of numerous books, including Everything Belongs: The Gift of Contemplative Prayer, The Naked Now: Learning to See as the Mystics See, A Lever and a Place to Stand: The Contemplative Stance, The Active Prayer, Falling Upward: A Spirituality for the Two Haves of Life, Immortal Diamond: Searching for our True Self, and Eager to Love: The Alternative Way of Francis of Assisi.
+His newest book is The Divine Dance: The Trinity and Your Transformation (with Mike Morrell).
 For a list of additional publications, visit cac.org.

 The CAC is the home to The Rohr Institute.
 Drawing upon Christianity’s place within the Perennial Tradition, the mission of the Rohr Institute is to produce compassionate and powerfully learned individuals who will work for positive change in the world based on awareness of our common union with God and all beings.